CLI Assets upload

 Uploading assets to the platform could be done in two ways:

-In order to upload a code integration into the platform, from within the root of the repo (where leap.yaml is located), run:
+In order to upload a model and a codebase, from within the root of the repo (where leap.yaml is located), run: leap push

-In case the "Build Dynamic dependencies" was selected from the settings page in the platform, the first action that happens on code push and requirement.txt upload is a creation of a virtual environment.
+The first action that happens on code push and requirement.txt upload is a creation of a virtual environment.
 This might take some time at first creation, but subsequent upload with the same requirements will utilize this existing virtual environment.
-Otherwise, a default environment is being used.

 Next, the code is uploaded to the platform.
 The server would try to run the preprocess function, get an input, get a GT, and run all of the metadata for the first index of the dataset.